Goodlvn/code-refactor/README.md

 # code-refactor

-In this [project](https://goodlvn.github.io/code-refactor/) we were given an website from a ficticious client.
+In this [project](https://goodlvn.github.io/code-refactor/){:target="_blank" rel="noopener} we were given an website from a ficticious client.
 We are tasked with taking a look at the html structure and styling of the cleints website.
 We are asked to make it more accesible to comply with industry standards as well as re-organize the way the html is written so it is more semantically correct.
 The goal is to make all the changes without effecting the way the website displays.

 ## Technolgies Used